Take the quiz

 Using a suitable impression method

 Although the latter far exceeds the traditional method in terms of efficiency and precision, both methods are valid as long as they are performed by a qualified orthodontist.
-It’s extremly important that any "treatments" that proposes the patient does the impression themself, be avoided at all cost.
+It’s extremely important that any "treatments" that the patient does the impression themself, be avoided at all cost.

 You should also avoid going with brands that do not differentiate between the difficulty of each case.
 Not all dental problems can be solved by following the same treatment plan.
 There are cases that with certain complexities that can only be assessed by a professional.